DarkStarStrix/DataVolt/README.md

 ## Introduction

 DataVolt is an enterprise-grade framework for building and maintaining scalable data engineering pipelines.
-It provides a comprehensive suite of tools for data ingestion, transformation, and processing, enabling organizations to standardize their data operations and accelerate development cycles.
+It provides a comprehensive suite of tools for data ingestion, transformation, and processing, enabling organizations to standardize their data operations and speed up development cycles.

 ## Core Capabilities